evolvingstuff/vdw2/content/posts/previous-vitamindwiki-news.md

 * [Vitamin D Might Be Able to Slash Your Breast Cancer Risk by 90 Percent - Baggerly, Mercola: May 2013](/posts/vitamin-d-might-be-able-to-slash-your-breast-cancer-risk-by-90-percent-baggerly-mercola)&nbsp; &nbsp; &nbsp; Video + transcript

-* [Dark Skinned adults need more than 45 minutes of UK summer sun daily – June 2013](/posts/dark-skinned-adults-need-more-than-45-minutes-of-uk-summer-sun-daily)&nbsp; &nbsp; &nbsp;Yet again, <a href="/posts/10-minutes-is-not-enough" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1689">10 minutes is not enough</a>
+* [Dark Skinned adults need more than 45 minutes of UK summer sun daily – June 2013](/posts/dark-skinned-adults-need-more-than-45-minutes-of-uk-summer-sun-daily)&nbsp; &nbsp; &nbsp;Yet again, [10 minutes is not enough](/tags/10-minutes-is-not-enough.html)

 * [Vitamin D reduced so low that Victorian age diseases are returning](/posts/vitamin-d-reduced-so-low-that-victorian-age-diseases-are-returning)&nbsp; &nbsp; &nbsp; Rickets, etc. (which have been around for centuries)